Black Mold Mushrooms - Are They Dangerous?

 Are Black Mold Mushrooms Dangerous?

-It’s notorious because it can release mycotoxins, which may cause headaches, fatigue, and respiratory issues when inhaled.
-(CDC)
+This mold can release mycotoxins, which may contribute to headaches, fatigue, or respiratory irritation when inhaled (CDC).

 What Are “Black Mold Mushrooms”?